- You won’t need to worry about kitchen utensils and our boats equip you with essentials such as tea, coffee and special treats.

 - Onboard inclusions – Each boat has bedding and towels for the week.
 If in doubt, check out our What’s on Board page.

 - Refundable security deposit – £150.
 This will be required in a sealed envelope and left with the boat owners just before you leave trip and returned when you bring the boat back, provided of course nothing has been damaged.

 - Toilet pump-out – the toilets on our boats are fitted with a macerator and a pump-out system.
 The key thing to remember is that this is not a normal plumping, and while robust, it’s also delicate.
 Basically, besides toilet paper, the macerator can only handle anything that your own body could process.
-That means no wetwipes, sanitory towels or other items you wouldn’t swallow.
-Blocking the system will be a messy and expensive repair that we ask our guests to pick up the costs of.
+That means no wetwipes, sanitory towels or other items that your body couldn’t process either.
+Blocking the system will be a messy and expensive repair that we ask our guests to pick up the costs for.
 You will pick up the boat with an empty tank, and unless cruising for longer than a week, you won’t need to worry about it.
-If for some reason the tank is full during your holiday, pull up at the next marina and ask for a pump out.
-It will cost approximately £16.
+Should the tank require emptying during your holiday, pull up at the next marina and ask for a “pump out”.
+They’ll do it for you and it will cost approximately £16-£20.